idaholab/moose/modules/stochastic_tools/doc/content/syntax/VariableMappings/index.md

 to lower-dimensional spaces (latent spaces).
 These objects do not get executed on their own, but only used in other objects which need mapping functionality.

-## Creating a Mapping
+## Creating a VariableMapping

-A mapping object can be created by inheriting from `MappingBase` and overriding the methods in the base class.
+A mapping object can be created by inheriting from `VariableMappingBase` and overriding the methods in the base class.
 These methods describe the mapping from high to low dimensional spaces and the corresponding inverse mapping procedures.

 ## Using a Mapping

-#### The Mappings block
+#### The VariableMappings block

-In an input file, one can create Mapping Objects by specifying them in the `[Mappings]` block.
+In an input file, one can create Mapping Objects by specifying them in the `[VariableMappings]` block.

 #### Mapping from high- to low-dimensional spaces